Mentoring for Photographers

 - Alien Skin (I’m learning this one, too)

-Mentor sessions done at my studio are $750 per day with a 2 day minimum on your first visit.
-After that, you are welcome to book single day follow ups or have me travel to your studio.
-I do have a territory restriction of 60 miles from Midlothian, TX.
+Mentor sessions done at my studio are $750 for the first day and $500 for any additional days.
 A daily session runs from 9am to 5pm and I buy your lunch.
 Mentor sessions are one-on-one.
 You may bring a studio partner or spouse, but your studio is the only one here for the day.
 These are not group workshops.
 I prefer to hold sessions on Monday-Tuesday blocks, but you may book up to three days consecutively.
 After that your brain will turn to mush anyway.
 After your session, I include one free follow up phone meeting where we can see what you have implemented.
 If you’d like to schedule additional phone mentoring sessions following your initial visit, those can be scheduled for $150 per hour.

 If you would like me to come to your location and mentor you, I’m happy to do so.
 A 2 day session at your location is $1950, and you may add a 3rd day for $750.
 To save money, I will usually drive to you if you are within a 5 hour radius from Midlothian.
 Outside of 5 hours, I prefer to fly in.
 It can be invaluable to have someone come to your location, work on lighting an posing in your space, or visit locations you frequent and get a new perspective.